Quantum Secure Authentication with Color Centers in Diamond: Summary and Outlook

 \section{Summary and Outlook}

-Our practical quantum token scheme, which leverages G4V for secure token storage and retrieval, demonstrates that classical two-factor authentication can be extended to quantum-protected and quantum-functional scenarios.
-By integrating robust spin‑photon interfaces, high‑fidelity $\pi/2$ gates (realized via optimized pulse trains), and carefully engineered cavity parameters, we show that, even with practical constraints such as finite photon bandwidth and fabrication uncertainties, it is possible to achieve exceptional token storage and retrieval fidelities.
+Our practical quantum token scheme, which leverages G4V centers for secure token storage and retrieval, shows that quantum-protected and functional scenarios are feasible in the near future.

+By integrating robust spin‑photon interfaces, high‑fidelity $\pi/2$ gates (realized via optimized pulse trains), and carefully engineered cavity parameters, we show that, even with practical constraints such as non-zero photon bandwidth and fabrication uncertainties, it is possible to achieve exceptional token storage and retrieval fidelities.

 Our analysis indicates that with state‑of‑the‑art device parameters and near‑term improvements in conversion and coupling efficiencies, token acceptance rates can reach the kHz regime under optimal conditions.
 The rates shown in Fig.~\ref{fig:acceptance_rate} are mainly limited by the communication distance.
-We estimate a processing duration of approximately $50$ ns per qubit, excluding transmission time.
+We estimate a processing duration of approximately $150$ ns per qubit, excluding transmission time.
 By parallelizing the processing of individual photonic qubits through frequency and spatial multiplexing \cite{Komza2025}, and by using multiple detectors and sources on both the issuer and user sides, the acceptance rates can be drastically increased—potentially reaching the MHz regime—making the scheme highly promising for secure quantum applications.

 Our performance analysis is based on detailed modeling of the G4V (specifically the SnV), including all relevant interactions and major error sources such as undesired spontaneous relaxation and phononic dephasing.
-By using closed analytical expressions, we efficiently perform complex parameter optimizations that yield robust optimal parameters for both the cavity and the control operations.
+We perform complex parameter optimizations that yield robust optimal parameters for both the cavity and the control operations.
 Notably, the token acceptance rate is remarkably robust against spectral diffusion, since our reflection scheme accommodates wide-bandwidth photons—an advantage for both token and repeater applications.

 Regarding control, we compare optical and microwave strategies and emphasize our use of fractional Raman gates to achieve the desired rotations.
 Although fractional gates maximize fidelity at the expense of speed, their detailed analysis is an interesting direction for future research.